maxsitt/insect-detect-docs/docs/deployment/analysis.md

 script to classify the cropped insect images and wrote the classification results to `*metadata_classified.csv`.

-- Navigate to the `YOLOv5-cls` folder, in which you already downloaded the [`insect-detect-ml`](https://github.com/maxsitt/insect-detect-ml){target=_blank} repo.
+- Navigate to the `YOLOv5-cls` folder, in which you downloaded the [`insect-detect-ml`](https://github.com/maxsitt/insect-detect-ml){target=_blank} repo.
 - Install the required packages by running: